 Research suggests that adherence to gender norms can negatively influence a child’s mental health, social development and academic performance.

-For instance, boys who feel pressured to conform to traditional masculine standards may be less likely to seek help for emotional problems or engage in prosocial behaviors.
-On the other hand, girls who internalize restrictive feminine norms may experience lower self-esteem and limited leadership opportunities.
+For instance, boys who feel pressured to conform to traditional masculine gender roles and standards may be less likely to seek help for emotional problems or engage in prosocial behaviors.
+On the other hand, girls who internalize restrictive feminine gender roles may experience lower self-esteem and limited leadership opportunities.

 Examples of Gender Norms in Society